redbluewater/UntargCode/README.md

 Remember that if I edit the README.md file here in GitHub (online), I need to do a local ```git pull``` before I can push any edits back to GitHub.
 I suspect there is a way around this with a more specific git command, but I haven't bothered to look into that too much.

 ## Create the conda environment you will need
 You use conda to gather all the pieces you need: R and its various packages.
 For example, I needed R version 3.12 (or so) which required updating Erin's YML file.
 This is quite a process (read, hassle).
 To do this, you need to set up a conda environment, install all the packages in that environment, and export the yml file to use in the future.
-Here's the steps that worked (after logging into Poseidon):\
+Erin's text file (create_untargmetab_conda_poseidon.txt detailed what she did).
+Here's the steps that worked for me (after logging into Poseidon):\
 ```module load anaconda/5.1```\
 ```conda config --add channels conda-forge``` (you cannot get R>3.6 from anaconda)\
 ```conda config --set channel_priority strict``` (may not be necessary)\